devsu/grpc-proxy/README.md

 ## Status

-Alpha.
-It's working, but it hasn't been battle tested.
+~Alpha.
+It's working, but it hasn't been battle tested.~ Unmaintained.

 ## Docker